 Typically, a robotics team costs the school district about $48,000 annually (2024 dollars) if you do it properly.
 That’s $30,000 for equipment, supplies, and competition registration fees and another $18,000 for coaching stipends.
 It is important to confront this simple truth directly: If your head robotics coach is not earning a minimum of $10,000 and your assistant coach is not earning $8,000 then the school district needs to do some self-reflection.
 Forgive me for being blunt, but placing such a low value on the time of educators is demeaning to the education profession.
 Under such circumstances, the coaches probably won’t remain coaches for long, nor should they.
 Besides the hours, it is a lot of responsibility and requires an uncommon skill set.
 Each year, more and more forward-looking high schools align the robotics coaching stipends with the highest athletic coaching stipends in the school district, and I’m generally supportive of this concept.
 Based upon the impact it has on the future earnings of our students, I’d argue that the robotics coaches should get paid more than the athletic coaches, but that’s a discussion for another time.
 You might find it hard to believe, but there’s still many high schools out there paying robotics coaches like they are supervising a club during their lunch period, so I’ll be amiable and take progress in the right direction.
 Funding for robotics programs should be included in the regular school budget, not dependent on parents or fundraising.
 However, sometimes leadership has to be grassroots.
 Some schools form a booster club to secure funding to start up the program or supplement what the school does provide, because sometimes people have to see the impact first to realize its potential.
 But a booster club should not be expected or relied upon to fund a team in the long-term.

-Coaching robotics is hard, and I am deeply grateful to the teachers who do it.
+Coaching robotics is hard, and I am deeply grateful to the teachers and other adults who do it.
 I'm also grateful to everyone else who supports the teams, especially the unpaid volunteers and referees.
 Here's to all those who give hours, miles, and dollars to support a team, you are nothing short of heroic and have my greatest respect.
 Cheers to the parents who tirelessly support their children.
 And to the Board of Education Members and school leaders who had the courage and vision to fully support a robotics team before it was popular to do so.
 High school robotics is absolutely worthwhile for every stakeholder, but it is hard.
 Pioneering a high school robotics team requires changing some of our historic priorities as school leaders to prepare our students for a world that has already changed and continues to do so.
 That’s why we do it, and why we should support it.
 I think President John F. Kennedy would have agreed with this sentiment.

 “We choose to go to the moon.
 We choose to go to the moon in this decade and do the other things, not because they are easy, but because they are hard, because that goal will serve to organize and measure the best of our energies and skills, because that challenge is one that we are willing to accept, one we are unwilling to postpone, and one which we intend to win, and the others, too.
 It is for these reasons that I regard the decision last year to shift our efforts in space from low to high gear as among the most important decisions that will be made during my incumbency in the office of the Presidency.”